brodieG/vim/README.md

 ctrl-space: seems interesting, but perhaps more complicated than I need.
 Main issue is that it appears to require too many keystrokes to do what I want (open a file).
 It's nice that it start by showing the open buffers.

 ctrl-p: seems like a good match, especially in mixed mode.
 Shame it doesn't default by showing buffers, or doesn't show status like `:ls` does.
+Also, not clear that it actually works with putty.